SHAPE directed RNA folding with the ViennaRNA Package

 That comparative aspect is one of the strongest features of the paper.
 It does not argue for one universal recipe.
 Instead, it shows the choices that matter.
 How strongly should experimental data push against the default energy model?
 Is it better to treat reactivities locally, or to interpret them at the ensemble level?
 What should happen when SHAPE data favor a structure the default parameterization would otherwise underweight?
 These are the real inference questions behind experiment-guided RNA folding.

 The benchmark section matters for the same reason.
-The paper evaluates the methods on RNAs with known reference structures and looks not only at minimum-free-energy predictions but also at ensemble properties derived from partition function calculations.
+The paper evaluates the methods on RNAs with known reference structures and looks not only at minimum free energy predictions but also at ensemble properties derived from partition function calculations.
 That broader view is important.
 SHAPE data do not simply improve one final fold.
 Very often they sharpen the whole distribution of plausible structures, which makes base-pair probabilities and structural uncertainty more informative.
 In practice, careful SHAPE-guided folding does better than sequence-only thermodynamic prediction, particularly when several folds are close in free energy.

 The paper is also a reminder that some of the best progress in RNA structure prediction comes from combining different kinds of evidence rather than replacing one paradigm with another.
 Even now, that lesson still holds.
 Experimental probing, ensemble thinking, and physically interpretable constraints remain central when the goal is biological understanding rather than a better benchmark number.

-I discuss the broader issue of experimental confidence in When to trust RNA structure prediction for experimental decisions.
 This SHAPE paper belongs squarely in that territory, because its value lies in changing which structural hypotheses remain plausible once experimental data are brought in.

 For a more direct discussion of what SHAPE and related chemical probing results can and cannot justify in practice, see How to interpret SHAPE and chemical probing data for RNA structure decisions.